fyne-io/developer.fyne.io/widget/label.md

 ---
-layout: tour

 title: Label
-order: 1

-permalink: /tour/widget/

 redirect_from:
+  - /widget/
   - /tour/widget/label
+  - /tour/widget/
 ---

 Widgets are the main components of a Fyne application GUI, they can be